Jessie M. Soga: Awareness of her role

+In 2024, the first known image of Soga was found in Scots Pictorial, and published on Wikimedia Commons, and she is to date, the only known Scottish woman of colour campaigning for the vote during the suffragette era.

-In 2021, as yet, no accessible images of Soga have been identified, nor is it known if there were other Scottish women of colour campaigning for the vote.
-Dr. TS Beall said Scotland's suffragists' and suffragettes' activities were not taught 'much' in Scottish schools, and their names were not generally known.
+Dr. TS Beall said Scotland's suffragists' and suffragettes' activities were 'not taught much' in Scottish schools, and their names were not generally known.

-Soga was included in a new educational game (Top Trumps-style) on Scotland's Suffragettes Trumps, produced by Protests & Suffragettes (an artists, activists and local history group including Dr. Beall) by crowdfunding to send 700 sets to schools.
+Soga was included in a new educational game (Top Trumps-style) called Scotland's Suffragettes Trumps, produced by Protests and Suffragettes (an artists, activists and local history group including Dr. Beall) by crowdfunding to send 700 sets to schools.
 Women's History Scotland's Dr. Yvonne McFadden called it 'a fun and important tool to make sure these women and their stories' are included in the Scottish school curriculum, as women's history is often limited in school history teaching.